ssozonoff/sleepy_sensor/README.md

    - Does NOT apply in interactive mode
    - Prevents battery drain from bugs

-2. **Inactivity timeout**: Interactive mode exits after 60s of no commands
+2. **Inactivity timeout**: Interactive mode exits after 5 minutes of no commands
    - Automatic return to normal operation
    - Prevents accidentally leaving node awake